-The Central Plant and Tunnel project, with an estimated total cost in excess of NZ$150 million, is the largest project within the NZ$305 million Facilities Infrastructure Remediation Program.
+The Auckland City Hospital Central Plant and Tunnel project is the largest project within the Facilities Infrastructure Remediation Program.
 The broader program will replace and upgrade critical infrastructure at Auckland City Hospital, Starship Hospital and Greenlane Clinical Centre.
-Additional works will include lift upgrades, new fire protection systems, new electrical substations and water facilities.

 |Nov 2020||ROIs Open|